usc-isi-i2/kgtk/docs/transform/query.md

   the ability to query them, and it also allows renaming via the `--as` option to names that do not correspond to files on disk
 * the data file does not exist in the cache or on disk: this raises an error

+### Read-only processing

+Sometimes it is useful to protect the graph cache from any unintended updates such as data imports or index creation.
+For example, one might want to debug certain queries without risking any unintended index creation based on incorrect queries.
+For this purpose, the graph cache can be opened in read-only mode by supplying the `--read-only` or `--ro` option.
+In read-only mode it is assumed that the graph cache exists, and that all data necessary to run the query has been previously imported and indexed.

+Note that even if the query systems determines that a certain index is necessary to run the query efficiently, this index will not actually be built when executing read-only, which in turn could lead to very long execution times.
+For that reason it is useful to run queries with small result limits first.
+Moreover, if the query requires import of data that is not yet available in the cache, an error will be raised.
+In general, read-only processing can lead to query errors if data or indexes required to run a query is not available or cannot be built (for example, full-text indexes).
+However, such errors are harmless, since they cannot lead to any corruption of the graph cache.

+Read-only processing can also be used to safely run multiple queries in parallel over the same graph cache.
+Note, however, that disk access contention from parallel queries might lead to performance degredation that could completely eliminate any gains from parallel processing.

 ### Managing very large datasets